matthewkondrak/Predictive-Analysis-Credit-Default/README.md

 ## Models
 **Logistic Regression**

 The logistic regression model is a classification algorithm when the targeted data is categorical in nature.
 It is a statistical method for analyzing a dataset when the data has a binary or multinomial output, such as when it belongs to one class or another, or if it is either a 0 or 1 [[6]](#References).
 While it is easy to implement, it is limited when working with non-linear data.
-Often, logistic regression can have the tendency to overfit the training data, which becomes amplified when there is an increase in the training data. [ps.
-1](#AppendixA)
+Often, logistic regression can have the tendency to overfit the training data, which becomes amplified when there is an increase in the training data. [[ps.
+1]](#AppendixA)

 <p align="center"> <img src="https://user-images.githubusercontent.com/97916773/175756051-89b18e73-7ecc-4c7e-bbf8-a8eafb6a3f8a.png" width="200" />